SBIC Financing, Step-by-Step

 Yes.
 Before it receives its license, an SBIC must prove that its management and directors are experienced individuals with a broad range of business and professional talents.

 This expertise will be applied to assist your business, supplementing the skills of your own management team.
 Here again, the actual pattern of management and financial counseling will be tailored to each situation.
-SBICs can make only long-term loans or equity investments, and they are prohibited from taking control of the companies in which they invest; therefore, their interests and yours will coincide—both of you want to grow and prosper.
+SBICs can make only long-term loans or equity investments, and but they seek to align their interests and yours to grow the company and increase its profitability.

 What Is The Small Business Investor Alliance?